-I’ve rounded up some of my favourite artists, zine makers and independent publishers for Small Press Day 2020.
+I’ve rounded up some of my favourite artists, zine makers and independent publishers.

 I’ve included some pictures of these self-published and small press zines and comics as well as links on where to buy them or find out more information on the creators.